-The following table presents unaudited selected financial information for the ten most recently completed fiscal quarters:
+The following table presents unaudited selected financial information for the eleven most recently completed fiscal quarters:

-Fiscal Year 1 st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter 2020 Net loss Net loss per share \$ 1,361,979 0.01 \$ 1,733,214 0.01 2019 Net loss \$ 723,748 \$ 613,356 \$ 874,750 \$ 1,759,418 Net loss per share 0.00 0.00 0.01 0.01 2018 Net loss \$ 766,355 \$ 986,347 \$ 1,111,556 \$ 834,369 Net loss per share 0.00 0.01 0.01 0.00
+Fiscal Year 1 st Quarter 2 nd Quarter 3 rd Quarter 4 th Quarter 2020 Loss Loss per share \$ 1,361,978 0.01 \$ 1,733,214 0.01 \$1,195,580 0.01 2019 Loss \$ 723,748 \$ 613,356 \$ 874,750 \$ 1,759,418 Loss per share 0.00 0.00 0.01 0.01 2018 Loss \$ 766,355 \$ 986,347 \$ 1,111,556 \$ 834,369 Loss per share 0.00 0.01 0.01 0.00

-Loss for the second quarter of our 2020 fiscal year increased by 27% over the first quarter, reflecting the net effect of an 81% increase in R&D costs and a 12% decrease in G&A costs.
-Increased R&D costs primarily reflect a higher level of patient-procedures and CRO activities for our US Phase I/II Cell Pouch Clinical Trial and related costs for additional Cell Pouch manufacturing.
+Loss for the third quarter of our 2020 fiscal year decreased by 31% from the second quarter, reflecting the aggregate effect of a 40% and 19% decrease in R&D & G&A costs, respectively.
+The sequential quarter decrease in R&D costs primarily reflected less clinical investigator patient-procedures performed and on-site CRO activities for our US Phase I/II Cell Pouch Clinical Trial due to both timing and some temporary COVID-19 trial site access restrictions.
+The decrease in G&A costs reflects one-time costs for certain corporate initiatives incurred in the second quarter as well as managing costs with the onset of the COVID-19 pandemic.

-The net loss for the fourth quarter of fiscal 2019 was significantly higher compared to the immediately preceding quarters due to the incremental effect of a one-time share-based compensation expense totaling approximately \$481,600 and recorded for immediately vested stock options and DSUs granted during that fourth quarter.
+The loss for the fourth quarter of fiscal 2019 was significantly higher compared to the immediately preceding quarters due to the incremental effect of a one-time share-based compensation expense totaling approximately \$481,600 and recorded for immediately vested stock options and DSUs granted during that fourth quarter.

-Compared to more recent historical levels, the higher loss for the last three fiscal quarters, excluding the higher share-based compensation noted, reflects the expected higher costs commensurate with the increased activity level of the US Phase I/II Cell Pouch Clinical Trial, increased patent prosecution to expand and strengthen protection of our technology portfolio as well as adding and building core competencies internally to support our future activities.
-In addition, during the current and two immediately preceding quarters, costs associated with expanded investor relations and communication activities increased operating expenses and contributed to a higher loss.
+Compared to more recent historical levels, the higher loss for the last four fiscal quarters, excluding the higher share-based compensation noted, reflects expected higher costs commensurate with the increased activity level of the US Phase I/II Cell Pouch Clinical Trial, increased patent prosecution for expanding and strengthening protection of our technology portfolio as well as adding and building core competencies internally to support our future activities.
+In addition, during the current and three immediately preceding quarters, costs associated with expanded investor relations and communication activities increased operating expenses and contributed to a higher loss.
+However, these investor relations and communications costs will start to decline during next quarter, i.e. the fourth and final quarter of fiscal 2020, as certain contracts will expire and will not be renewed.